justkaanz/katmancoinold/README.md

 Katmancoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 5 minute block targets
- - subsidy halves in 1,26 million blocks (~6 years)
+ - subsidy halves in 420k blocks (~2 years)
- - ~126 million total coins
+ - ~42 million total coins

-The rest is the same as Bitcoin.
  - 20 coins per block

 It is an altcoin created for entertainment and humor purposes.

-For more information, as well as an immediately useable, binary version of the Katmancoin client sofware, see http://www.katmancoin.org.(not yet)
+For more information, as well as an immediately useable, binary version of the Katmancoin client sofware, see http://www.katmancoin.com

 What is Katman?